 Nashville-based Angel investor Crom Carmichael is likely to exit several portfolio investments in 2012.
 Afterward, he plans to "restock my pond" with new ventures, he told VNC.

-During a wide-ranging VNC interview, Cromwell seemed brimming with enthusiasm as he hinted at developments likely to come soon from companies in his portfolio.
+During a wide-ranging VNC interview, Carmichael seemed brimming with enthusiasm as he hinted at developments likely to come soon from companies in his portfolio.

-Carmichael was pumped, also, about the latest efforts of entrepreneur Gabe Krajicek, the former Dealerskins chief who left Nashville and founded PeopleToMySite in Columbus, Ohio.
-It's an interactive marketing agency serving the franchising industry.
-Carmichael is close alongside.
+[Corrected and updated 2 December 2013:] Carmichael was pumped, also, about the latest efforts of entrepreneur Gabe Krajicek, the former Dealerskins chief who left Nashville and founded Bancvue, [now Kasasa] a marketing agency based in Austin.
+Yet another Carmichael-supported venture, PeopleToMySite, based in Ohio is led by Ben Clarke, and will soon be rebranded as The Shipyard Group, in Columbus, Ohio.
+It's an interactive marketing agency.

 Oliver Cromwell 'Crom' Carmichael III is 63 and he is partial to golf shirts and other casual attire.
 He is often spotted with associates at breakfast in the Noshville restaurant in Green Hills, where he smiles, nods and shakes hands often as friends and colleagues pass by tableside.

 "Nashville, to me, is incredibly entrepreneurial for a market of a million people," Cromwell said during a recent morning interview.
 He singled-out the new-ish Nashville Entrepreneur Center and CEO Michael Burcham among those generating fresh impetus and awareness within Nashville's startup sector.